Aielite29/Genie-Gsoc/README.md

 ### Methodology

 - Trained **three separate autoencoders**, one for each channel (**ECAL, HCAL, Tracks**).
-- Implemented a **self-attention block** to learn interdependencies between channels.
+- Implemented per-channel self-attention to capture long-range pixel dependencies within each channel, addressing the limitations of CNN-based autoencoders.
 - Developed **three pairwise attention mechanisms** (ECAL-HCAL, ECAL-Tracks, HCAL-Tracks) and a **global attention** mechanism to focus on all three channels simultaneously.
 - Reconstructed images using these **attention-based autoencoders**.
 - Processed the data **chunk by chunk** to manage memory usage on Kaggle.